A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 Day 2 – Briar Steelhead

 The apostle Paul states: “For why should my liberty be determined by someone else’s conscience?”
-While steelheading isn’t a matter of Torah law, some treat as such.
+While steelheading isn’t a matter of Torah law, some treat it as such.
 For about a week before my trip, I was a spey Pharisee.
 I wanted to join the elite group of philosophical poet fisherman who only swing for steel.
 Two hours into the first day; I began to question my devotion.
 By day two, I abandoned the faith.
 Why should my liberty to nymph fish be determined by someone else’s conscience to spey-n-swing.
 I just wanted one on the line at this point.
 Complete the mission by any means necessary…well not ANY means, I am still not gonna pick up a gear rod and some bait.
 Dead drifting nymphs, swinging wets, dredging heavy flies, stripping streamers, jigging a meat whistle.
 Anything to get a fish.

 My second day of steelheading was spent mainly with family (it was a family trip after all) however, I took the evening to explore a good looking riffle and run downstream from my previous day’s adventure.